kasteway/NY-MTA-Turnstile-EDA/README.md

 1. Which subway locations would be the best place to open a yoga studio?
 Where are we likely to find employees on their way to work or home?
 2. What time should the sessions be offered with the intention of attracting employees?

+# Data
+Data is provided by New York City Metropolitan Transportation Authority of the daily entries and exits of people using all the subway stations in the city by turnstile.
+The date range will be from August, 2021 to November, 2021.
+I will try to add additional data such as the MTA station location using zip code or latitude and longitude to focus on different parts of the city.
+After the weekdays and hours have been analyzed, I would like to filter based on different parts of the city.

+# Tools

+SQLite, DBbrowser and SQLAlchemy will be used to create a database and use Python packages such as Pandas, Matplotlib, Seaborn to perform exploratory data analysis with visualization.